Skip to main content

 4. Cook, T. D., & Campbell, D. T. (1979).
 Quasi-experimentation: Design & analysis issues in field settings.
 Boston, MA: Houghton Mifflin.

-This page titled 8.1: One-Group Designs is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8.1: One-Group Designs is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.